8 CAREER EXERCISES

 THE 8 CAREER EXERCISES

-• Clarify work motivation and career direction.
-Ask the right questions during key conversations: performance reviews, feedback moments, job interviews...
+Clarify what motivates you in your work and learn how to shape career direction.
+Ask the right questions during key conversations.

 Sources